guyernest/ErroR-Analysis/README.md

 Download R or RStudio from their open source sites

 Use the sample files that have the following format
-V1 - Score - how certain is the classification (in the sample file we have only 1.0 and null) V2 - Match - is the classification correct (can be also calculated by comapring V3 and V4 below) V3 - Correct label
+* V1 - *Score* - how certain is the classification (in the sample file we have only 1.0 and null)
+* V2 - *isMatch* - is the classification correct (can be also calculated by comapring V3 and V4 below)
+* V3 - *Correct label*
-V4 - Classified label as guessed by the system
+* V4 - *Classified label* as guessed by the system